railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 if the customer does not supply one, just leave it empty.

 You then enter all the data about the order in the :guilabel:`Sales Order` tab.
-Start by entering the customer name, selecting the correct customer from the list of customers in the system.
-You can create a new customer on the fly at this stage if necessary – press :kbd:`<F1>` in the empty :guilabel:`Customer` field to do that.
+Start by entering the customer name, by selecting the correct customer from the list of customers in the system.
+From the quotation, you can create a new customer on the fly if necessary – press :kbd:`<F1>` in the empty :guilabel:`Customer` field to do that, or type the name, press the `Tab` key and then click `Create`.
+Indeed, when you type a name or part of a name in the ``Customer`` field, and OpenERP does not find a corresponding customer, you will see the `Create` button appear to allow you to directly create the customer with the name you entered.

 Once the customer name has been selected, different fields of the order are completed automatically, based on the configuration of the partner form for that customer: